 Supporting Mind, Body & Spirit

 In The Grieving Brain, Mary-Frances O’Connor explains to us the physiological response to grief.
-I share this with you in hopes that this normalizes your experience, and give you hope for healing.
+We share this with you in hopes that this normalizes your experience, and give you hope for healing.

 Think of your brain as a conductor of sorts, with virtual maps inside the brain, which have on them all of your loved ones.
 You know, more or less, where you can find your loved ones, based on lived experiences, at any given time.
 If your partner or friend is at work during the day, your brain can “place” them there, and you are comfortable knowing this truth.
 There are actual neural pathways in your brain that have been mapped, that allow you to rest comfortably knowing where your social connections are throughout the day and night.